 Americans are crazy (I can say that proudly, as an American).
 We have tons of pride in weird things and little to no pride in important things.
 “Wow, you worked 120 hours this week?
 You’re a rock star!” compared to “You stay home with the kids?
 What do you do all day?”.
-I struggle so much with this insane American Work Culture.
-We are so freaking proud of ourselves for working ourselves to death.
+I struggle so much with this insane work culture in America.
+We are so freaking proud for working ourselves to death.
 Why is that?
 When did American work culture get so dysfunctional?

 What is American Work Culture